Chart Color Schemes

 Gunnedah Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 15.5%, substantially below the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.2%).
+The area faces educational challenges, with university qualification rates at 15.5%, significantly below the NSW average of 32.2%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.2%).
 Trade and technical skills are prominent, with 40.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.5% and certificates at 30.7%.

 Educational participation is high, with 31.5% of residents currently enrolled in formal education.
 This includes 13.1% in primary education, 8.6% in secondary education, and 1.9% pursuing tertiary education.
-There are 6 schools operating within Gunnedah Surrounds, educating approximately 286 students, all focusing exclusively on primary education with secondary options available in surrounding areas.
-Local school capacity is limited at 6.3 places per 100 residents compared to the regional average of 16.5, leading many families to travel to nearby areas for schooling.
+There are six schools operating within Gunnedah Surrounds, educating approximately 286 students.
+All these schools focus exclusively on primary education, with secondary options available in surrounding areas.
+Local school capacity is limited at 6.3 places per 100 residents, compared to the regional average of 16.5, leading many families to travel to nearby areas for schooling.

 Frequently Asked Questions - Education